Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 Lines: JR Yamanote line, JR Keihin-Tohoku line, Chuo-Sobu line, Tokyo Metro Hibiya line, Tsukuba Express

-Known as the electronic and digital heart of Tokyo (or maybe even the world) this is one place you can’t miss if you love anything about the modern digital age of games, computers or anime/characters etc. Here you can also do a real life Mario Kart experience on the actual roads of Akihabara.
+Known as the electronic and digital heart of Tokyo (or maybe even the world) this is one place you can’t miss if you love tech and anime.
+Anything about the modern digital age of games, computers, anime, themes and characters etc. Here you can also do a real life Mario Kart experience on the actual roads of Akihabara.

-To locals, its known as Akiba, and its also home to giant girl band/group AKB48, and they have a cafe and shop here, as well as a stage.
+To locals, it’s known as Akiba, and its also home to giant girl band/group AKB48.
+They have a cafe and shop here, and their own stages.

 The streets are full of electronics stores, the biggest one being Yodobashi which is HUGE!
 One of the main roads, Chuo-dori is a pedestrian only street on Sunday.

 This area is also well known for the Otaku and anime culture and there are many shops and cafes which have specific themes.
-There is probably nothing electronic or manga related you won’t be able to find in this giant Electric Town, and just walking around the area is a crazy, fun experience!
+There is probably nothing electronic or manga related you won’t be able to find in this giant Electric Town.
+Just walking around and looking at the area is a crazy, fun experience!

-Theres still so many areas to explore in Tokyo outside of the Yamanote line, and here are a few of my favourite areas:
+There are still so many areas to explore in Tokyo outside the Yamanote line.
+Here are a few of my favourite areas: